linsui/move_torrents.py/README.md

 Have you just renamed a directory or moved your storage to a new hard-drive and now all of your torrents need to be updated?
 By change fastresume file we can skip the reckeck.
 For more information about fastresume file, see https://www.libtorrent.org/manual-ref.html#fast-resume .

+*This script does not move any data.
+Please move them manully first.
+Please close qBittorrent before running this script.*

 This script only works on qBittorrent 3.3+ because in that version the location for torrent metadata was moved.
 Tested with qBittorrent 4.2.1 and Python 3.8 .

 ### example usage